 Constructed in phases between December 1988 and September 2002,1 the Central Florida GreeneWay and Seminole Expressway are operated jointly between the Central Florida Expressway Authority (CFX) and Florida's Turnpike Enterprise (FTE).
-Florida 417, in conjunction with Florida 429 (and the Wekiva Parkway when completed), form the greater Orlando beltway system.
+SR 417, in conjunction with SR 429 (and the Wekiva Parkway when completed), form the greater Orlando beltway system.

 An advocate for a 117-mile system of bypasses for Orlando, James Greene was a long time chairman of the Orlando-Orange County Expressway Authority (OOCEA), predecessor to the Central Florida Expressway Authority (CFX).
 The initial segment of the Northeastern Beltway opened to traffic on December 16, 1988.
 Costing $105 million, the six-mile section extended northeast from the East-West Expressway to SR 426 just across the Seminole County line.
 The beltway was named after Greene in May 1989, eight months after he passed away.2,3